Chris Armas

-Christopher Armas (born August 27, 1972) is an American professional soccer coach and former player.
-He is currently the assistant head coach at Leeds United.
+Christopher Armas (born August 27, 1972) is an American professional soccer coach and former player who was most recently the head coach of Major League Soccer club Colorado Rapids.

 Youth and college

 Born in The Bronx, New York City, Armas is of Puerto Rican descent and grew up in Brentwood, New York.
 He graduated from St. Anthony's High School and then attended Adelphi University from 1990 to 1993, amassing 17 goals and 15 assists over his collegiate career.
 Armas was named an NCAA Division II First Team All-American his senior year.

 Playing career

 Professional

 After graduating from college, Armas spent 1994 and 1995 playing for the USISL's Long Island Rough Riders, being selected as a USISL All-Star.
 In 1995, the Rough Riders defeated the Minnesota Thunder in the USISL's Pro League Championship.

 In 1996, Armas was drafted by Los Angeles Galaxy in the first round of the Major League Soccer Supplemental Draft and played a significant role in their first and second seasons.
 Chicago Fire acquired Armas in a trade for their inaugural 1998 campaign.
 It was with the 1998 Fire team that Armas emerged as an exceptional player, helping them win their first MLS Championship that year.
 Between 1998 and 2001, Armas was named to the MLS Best XI four consecutive times, his streak only being broken by an ACL injury that kept him out of much of the 2002 campaign; Armas was named to his fifth Best XI after the 2003 MLS season, in addition to being named the MLS Comeback Player of the Year.
 He was named U.S. Soccer Athlete of the Year in 2000.
-In ten years in MLS, he totaled 11 goals and 41 assists, plus added four goals and four assists in the playoffs.
+In ten years in MLS, he totaled eleven goals and 41 assists, plus added four goals and four assists in the playoffs.

 On April 19, 2007, Armas announced that the 2007 MLS season with the Chicago Fire would be his last, as he decided to retire.
 His retirement was made official on November 13, 2007, after spending 12 years in MLS.